Kokkini/DQfD/README.md

 python make_demo.py --env=BreakoutNoFrameskip-v4
 ```
 ### How to collect demo episodes
-・w,s,a,d：move
+* w,s,a,d：move
-・SPACE: jump
+* SPACE: jump
-・Plus (+) on numpad: increase game speed
+* Plus (+) on numpad: increase game speed
-・Minus (-) on numpad: decrease game speed
+* Minus (-) on numpad: decrease game speed
-・Each episode will be automatically saved when they end (done=True)
+* Each episode will be automatically saved when they end (done=True)
-・backspace：reset current episode without saving
+* backspace：reset current episode without saving
-・enter: save current episode and begin another episode (use this when you want to save the episode without waiting until the end of it)
+* enter: save current episode and begin another episode (use this when you want to save the episode without waiting until the end of it)
-・esc：end the collection of demo episodes (the current episode will not be saved)
+* esc：end the collection of demo episodes (the current episode will not be saved)
 <br/>

 After collecting demo episodes, run run_atari.py to start learning: